 The Treatment : "No scene that doesn't turn"

-Since most dramatic screen and television scripts can be broken down into an act structure (consisting of turning points or reversals), your treatment will focus not only on the major turning points of each act but also on the “smaller” turning points and reversals sequence by sequence, scene by scene and beat by beat.
-In other words, you’ll be writing a vivid and dramatic "short story" of the screenplay that will include the pivotal scenes, showing in more detail than a pitch, a sample of what we actually see and hear.
+Since most dramatic film and television scripts can be broken down into act-structures (consisting of a series crises, turning points or reversals), your treatment will focus not only on the major turning points of each act but also on the “smaller” turning points and reversals, sequence by sequence, scene by scene, and beat by beat.
+In other words, you’ll be writing a vivid and dramatic "short story" of the screenplay that will include the pivotal scenes, showing in more detail than a pitch, a sample of what we would actually see and hear.

 Deliver all the back-story and exposition of your story through present-time conflict

 And REMEMBER: Get your major character in trouble and then make it worse and worse.
 Only conflict is interesting.
 If you want drama - and who doesn't? - throw the weight of circumstance against your favored character.
 If you can’t figure out where to go next, make the main character’s struggles worse, then you’ll be back on track.
 And never stops asking yourself: what are the characters fighting for?